Concepts

 | SSO Authentication | ❌ | OIDC Integration |

-Managed Kubernetes is based on Talos Linux (https://www.talos.dev/), a lightweight and secure operating system dedicated to Kubernetes.
-It is immutable, with no shell or ssh access, and configured exclusively in a declarative manner via gRPC API.
+Managed Kubernetes is built on Talos Linux (https://www.talos.dev/), a lightweight and secure operating system dedicated to Kubernetes.
+It is immutable, has no shell or SSH access, and is configured exclusively in a declarative manner via the gRPC API.

 -

-CNI Cillium, with observability interface (Hubble): Cillium is a Kubernetes container networking solution (Container Network Interface).
-It manages security, load balancing, service mesh, observability, encryption, etc...
-It is a fundamental networking component found in most Kubernetes distributions (OpenShift, AKS, GKE, EKS,...).
-We have included the Hubble graphical interface for Cillium traffic visualization.
+CNI Cilium, with observability interface (Hubble): Cilium is a networking solution for Kubernetes containers (Container Network Interface).
+It handles security, load balancing, service mesh, observability, encryption, etc. It is a fundamental networking component found in most Kubernetes distributions (OpenShift, AKS, GKE, EKS, etc.).
+We have included the Hubble GUI for visualizing Cilium traffic flows.

 -

-MetalLB and nginx: To expose Web applications, 3 ingress-class nginx are integrated by default:
+MetalLB and nginx: For exposing web applications, 3 nginx ingress-classes are integrated by default:

 -